 A stunning scratch-built plastic model of an atomic rocket by master model-maker Michael 'Woozle' McGuire.
 This model was one of the winners in the "Space Racer" contest at Starship Modeler.
 It was inspired by Lester del Rey's short story "Habit".

 The darker sections of star-town are dangerous, much like any benighted urban area.
-Tourists enter at their own peril.
-There are predators who will rob you at gun-point, pick-pockets, con artists and related criminals.
+Tourists and other innocents will enter at their own peril.
+There are predators who will rob you at gun-point, pick-pockets, con artists, slavers, organleggers, and related criminals.
 Travel only in large armed groups and don't let your guard down.

 In his article Happy Landings!
 Starport Design in Traveller (White Dwarf #43) Thomas M. Price makes a strong case for locating Star-town inside the extrality fence, instead of outside as in the Traveller game.
 He notes that sale of fuel, repair fees, warehousing fees, and a percentage of cargo sales is not going to be bring in enough money to keep the starport solvent.
 Putting Star-town inside the extrality fence will not only give the starport license to get a cut of the money, but will also make Star-town much more lucrative.

 Inside the fence the local planet's laws do not apply, so Star-town can offer all sorts of (money-making) vices that are immoral and illegal (and in high demand) on the planet.
 And all tax-free as well, just like an airport Duty-free shop.
 Since the starport managers are not fools, there will be an inner fence separating Star-town from the starport proper.
 The managers want their cut of Star-town money, but they won't allow unruly inhabitants or the criminal element to interfere with the operation of the port.

 I'm sure the planetary police department will have a checkpoint at Star-town's exit, to make sure people don't try to bring any illegal souvenirs home (e.g., a suitcase full of contraband drugs).
 Remember that anything purchased at the duty-free shop is supposed to leave the planet on the next flight out, not cross the extrality fence.